Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Fees for these requests are found on the form, and the requests can be received as electronic records, in which case the court will not print the records—therefore, the applicant will have to pay fees as determined by guidelines set forth by the Attorney General pursuant to the Texas Public Information Act.

-How To View Marriage, Divorce, Birth & Death Records in Kerr County Texas
+How To Retrieve Marriage, Divorce, Birth & Death Records in Kerr County TX

 Certified copies of vital records in Texas–and, by extension, Kerr County–can only be requested by the subject of the record, immediate family members and individuals who have been granted authorization–such as legal counsel.15